From Couch to 5K: How Structured Beginner Plans and Smart Pacing Apps Accelerate Your First Race

 • Zone 4‑5 (Threshold/VO₂max): > 85 % of max HR, develops speed and anaerobic capacity.

-A study in the Journal of Sports Sciences found that runners who trained with zone‑based plans improved their 5K time by an average of 4 % more than those who simply logged mileage.
+The Journal of Sports Sciences published research showing that runners who trained with zone‑based plans improved their 5K time by an average of 4 % more than those who simply logged mileage.

 1. Warm‑up for 10 minutes at an easy effort.